Oz Liveness Detection: The Complete Buyer’s Guide

 On-device liveness detection isn’t a single piece of technology but rather a sophisticated combination of methods working together on a user’s device.
 These systems use a device’s built-in sensors—like the camera and accelerometer—to analyze multiple data points in real time.
 By layering these different checks, the system can confidently determine if it’s interacting with a live person or a spoofing attempt, all without sending sensitive biometric data to a server.

-3D Depth Sensing and Motion Analysis
+How 3D Sensing and Motion Analysis Work

 One of the most effective ways to confirm liveness is by understanding a face in three dimensions.
 This is where 3D depth sensing comes in.
 Using a standard smartphone camera, the technology creates a 3D map of the user’s face, analyzing its contours and structure.
 This immediately foils simple spoofing attacks that use a flat photo or screen.
 The system also looks for natural, subtle movements like blinks, slight head turns, and changes in facial expression.
 Liveness detection algorithms then analyze these dynamic patterns to verify that the face belongs to a living, present person and not a static image or a pre-recorded video.

-Behavioral Biometrics and Passive Detection
+Using Behavioral Biometrics for Passive Checks

 The best security is the kind your users don’t even notice.
 That’s the idea behind passive liveness detection, which runs quietly in the background.
 Instead of asking the user to perform an action like smiling or turning their head, this method analyzes natural behaviors.
 It looks at things like the tiny, involuntary motions someone makes while holding their phone, their typing rhythm, or how they swipe across the screen.
 This approach uses behavioral biometrics to create a unique user profile that is incredibly difficult to replicate.
 It’s a frictionless way to confirm human presence without interrupting the user’s experience.